microideax/Open-Dnn/README.md

 ## Introduction

-Cloud-Dnn is an open-source framework that maps DNN models trained by Caffe to FPGAs in the cloud for inference acceleration.
-It generates C++ network description as well as the final hardware accelerator IPs with the input *.prototxt DNN description.
-The structural optimization for FPGA implementation is provided during the synthesizable code generation.
-The purpose of this Cloud-Dnn is to take the advantage of HLS design methodology, and to provide more flexible and user-friendly DNN acceleration on cloud-FPGAs (e.g., AWS F1).
+Cloud-DNN is an open-source framework that maps DNN (deep neural network) models trained by Caffe to FPGAs in the cloud for inference acceleration.
+It takes the input *.prototxt DNN description, generates corresponding C++ network description, and then produces the final hardware accelerator IPs through high-level synthesis.
+The goal of Cloud-DNN is to provide more flexible and user-friendly DNN acceleration on cloud-FPGAs (e.g., AWS F1).

 ### Hardware settings
 - Local cluster